ninjudd/cake/README.md

-Cake is a build tool for Clojure that is as easy to use as it sounds, inspired by fond memories of Rake and countless hours of singeing my hair with other Java and Clojure build tools.
+Cake is a build tool for Clojure that is as easy to use as it sounds, inspired by fond memories of Rake and countless hours of singeing my hair with other build tools.

 ## Installation